 Lecture: Delivery of material in a lecture format (20%)

 Discussion or Groupwork: Participatory learning (20%)

 Specialized: Assumes experience in practice area or field (10%)

 Advanced: In-depth explorations at the graduate level (10%)

 The course will provide participants with an introduction to cell culture and fermentation technology through applied biochemical engineering.
-Participants will work in teams on experiments with either microbial (e.g. recombinant E. coli, Pichia pastoris) or animal cell systems (e.g. CHO, hybridoma cells, cancer cells) and will use suspension systems.
-Students will conduct experiments with traditional bioreactors (e.g. stirred-tank reactor, STR, spinner flasks) and with novel bioreactors (e.g. rock-bed single-use bioreactor, rotary cell culture system, air-lift single-use reactor, fluidized-bed reactor).
+Participants will work in teams on experiments with either microbial (e.g. recombinant E. coli, Pichia pastoris) or animal cell systems (e.g. suspension CHO, adherent Monkey cells) and will use both suspension and microcarrier systems.
+Students will conduct experiments with an advanced 24-minibioreactor system, traditional bioreactors (e.g. stirred-tank reactor, STR, spinner flasks) and with single-use bioreactors (e.g. rocking bag bioreactor, air-lift reactor, and rectangular Pad reactor).
+They will learn and practice the concepts of batch, fed-batch and continuous bioprocessing.
 The general outline of the course will be:

 1 Cell Culture/Fermentation (CCF) Introduction